cerebis/sim3C/README.md

 ### Configuration file example

-Taken from Metagenomic-HiC workflow, the following is an example of a sweep configuration file in YAML syntax.
+Taken from Metagenomic Chromosome Conformation Capture workflow, the following is an example of a sweep configuration file in YAML syntax.

 ```yaml
 variables: